build-by-Ayush/The-BMTC-Transit-Analysis-Dashboard/README.md

-# BMTC Transit Network Accessibility & Service Gap Analysis 🚌📊
+# 🚌 BMTC Transit Network Accessibility & Service Gap Analysis

-An end-to-end geospatial and business intelligence analysis of the Bengaluru Metropolitan Transport Corporation (BMTC) bus network.
-This project identifies critical service gaps, evaluates network accessibility, and highlights supply-demand bottlenecks across the city using Python, Geospatial mapping, and advanced Power BI DAX.
+An end-to-end geospatial and business intelligence project analyzing the Bengaluru Metropolitan Transport Corporation (BMTC) bus network.
+The project combines Python, GeoPandas, and Power BI to identify service gaps, evaluate network accessibility, and compare transit supply with surrounding population demand.

+---

-## 📸 Dashboard Previews
+## 📸 Dashboard Preview

 ![Stops Dashboard View](Images/Stops.png)

-*Figure 1: The Stops Dashboard providing a macro-level view of network health, accessibility scores, and critical stops.*
+*Figure 1: Overview of network accessibility, service levels, and critical bus stops.*

 ![Routes Dashboard View 1](Images/Routes1.png)

-*Figure 2: The Routes Dashboard featuring interactive mapping, dynamic route insights, and stops sequence tables.*
+*Figure 2: Interactive route analysis with route mapping and stop sequence details.*

 ![Routes Dashboard View 2](Images/Routes2.png)

-*Figure 3: The Routes Dashboard featuring interactive mapping, dynamic route insights, and the Top 10 analysis tables.*
+*Figure 3: Route-level rankings and Top 10 accessibility analysis.*

 ---

-## 🎯 The Business Problem
-Bengaluru is one of the fastest-growing cities in the world, leading to rapidly shifting population densities.
-The core challenge for BMTC is resource allocation: **Are buses deployed where the people actually are?** Relying purely on "Total Population" or "Total Trips" creates a false sense of security.
-Highly populated routes might look well-served on paper, but if the bus frequency is too low, the route becomes a severe bottleneck.
-This project was built to transition transit data from static reporting to actionable operational intelligence.

-## 🛠️ The Data Analyst Approach & Geospatial Engineering

-Power BI is a world-class visualization tool, but it is not a native Geographic Information System (GIS).
-To accurately analyze the transit network, the heavy lifting had to be done in Python before the data ever reached the dashboard.

-1.  **Geospatial Processing (`geopandas`)**: The raw data contained text-based geometry (`LINESTRING` for routes, `POINT` for stops).
-I parsed these, reprojected the Coordinate Reference System (CRS) to a metric standard (EPSG:3857), and drew precise 50-meter spatial buffers around every bus route.
-2.  **Spatial Joins**: I performed a spatial join (`sjoin`) to accurately map which specific bus stops fell within the buffer of which routes.
-3.  **Avoiding the "Summing Circles" Trap**: Simply summing the 1km population radius of every stop on a route leads to massive double-counting due to overlapping catchment areas.
-The spatial pre-processing allowed for accurate, deduplicated population exposure metrics.

-## 🧠 Key Technical Features & Custom DAX

-* **The Pressure Index (Crowding Risk)**: A custom metric created to measure true supply-demand strain.
-Calculated by dividing the *Average Population* along a route by its *Total Daily Trips*.
-    * *Impact*: Shifts focus from "Who passes the most people?" to "Which routes have thousands of residents relying on a single scheduled bus?"
-* **Disconnected Slicer Architecture**: Implemented a disconnected parameter table and utilized advanced DAX (`ISFILTERED`, `COALESCE`) to build a "Bouncer" logic for the map visual.
-This prevented Power BI's native cross-filtering from clashing when users interacted with both single-select slicers and Top 10 tables simultaneously.
-* **Dynamic KPI Measures**: Built measures that adapt calculations dynamically based on complex UI interactions, bypassing standard visual filter limitations.

-## 📈 Key Findings & Business Impact

-By deploying this analytical model against the BMTC dataset, the dashboard revealed several high-value insights:

-* **Identified 627 Critical Stops**: Pinpointed specific locations suffering from poor accessibility levels despite being situated in high-density population zones.
-* **Exposed Hidden Bottlenecks**: Discovered that several top-tier routes operate with a **Pressure Index exceeding 400+**, meaning hundreds of potential passengers are competing for a single scheduled bus trip.
-* **Optimized Fleet Deployment targeting**: Isolated the "Top 10 Dense Routes" that are currently starved of frequency.
-Re-routing just 5-10% of the spare fleet to these specific lines would directly alleviate crowding for over **870,000+ residents**.
-* **Automated Insight Generation**: Built a DAX-driven insight engine that automatically translates complex pressure metrics into actionable, plain-English text for non-technical transit planners.

-## ⚙️ Tech Stack
-* **Data Prep & Geospatial**: Python (`pandas`, `geopandas`, `shapely`)
-* **BI & Visualization**: Power BI (Desktop & Service)
-* **Languages**: DAX, SQL, Python
+# 🎯 Project Overview

+Bengaluru's rapid urban growth makes efficient public transport planning increasingly difficult.
+While BMTC publishes route and stop information, it does not directly answer an important operational question:

+**Are bus services distributed according to where people actually live?**

+This project combines transit, geospatial, and population datasets to build an interactive analytical model that highlights underserved areas, identifies high-pressure routes, and supports better transit planning.

 ---

+# 🛠 Data Preparation & Geospatial Analysis

+Most of the analytical work was completed in Python before building the Power BI dashboard.

+### Geospatial Processing

+The original datasets contained route geometries (`LINESTRING`) and stop locations (`POINT`).
+Using GeoPandas, these datasets were processed, reprojected into a metric coordinate system (EPSG:3857), and prepared for spatial analysis.

+### Spatial Matching

+A 50-meter buffer was created around every route, allowing nearby bus stops to be matched accurately through spatial joins.
+This produced a new route-stop mapping dataset used throughout the analysis.

+### Population Integration

+To estimate transit demand, population data from the GHSL dataset was integrated with bus stop locations.
+Care was taken to avoid double-counting population across overlapping service areas, producing more reliable demand estimates.

+---

+# 📊 Key Features

+### Pressure Index (Custom Metric)

+Developed a custom metric combining estimated population coverage with daily trip frequency to highlight routes that may experience higher passenger demand relative to available service.

+### Dynamic Route Analysis

+Built interactive DAX measures allowing users to switch between route rankings, accessibility metrics, and service gap analysis without changing the underlying dashboard structure.

+### Automated Insight Panel

+Created DAX-driven insight cards that automatically summarize key findings in simple language, making the dashboard easier to interpret for non-technical users.

+---

+# 📈 Key Findings

+* Identified **627 bus stops** located in densely populated areas with relatively limited service.
+* Highlighted routes with significantly higher Pressure Index values, indicating potential supply-demand imbalance.
+* Ranked high-density routes to support data-driven discussions around service prioritization and fleet allocation.
+* Combined geospatial analysis with Power BI reporting to provide a more complete picture of transit accessibility across Bengaluru.

+---

+# ⚙️ Tech Stack

+**Data Preparation & Geospatial**

+* Python
+* Pandas
+* GeoPandas
+* Shapely

+**Business Intelligence**

+* Power BI
+* DAX

+**Languages**

+* Python
+* SQL

+---

-### ⚠️ Important Note for Running the `.pbix` File
+## ⚠️ Running the Power BI File

-If you download the Power BI file and the visuals appear broken or the dataset fails to load, the absolute file paths to the local CSVs need to be updated.
+If the PBIX file does not load correctly after download, update the local CSV file paths:

+**Home → Transform Data → Data Source Settings → Change Source**

-**Fix:** Open Power BI -> Go to `Home` -> `Transform Data` -> `Data source settings` -> `Change Source` and point the files to the respective datasets located in the `/data` folder of this repository.
+Then point Power BI to the datasets stored in the `/data` folder of this repository.

+---